Frequently Asked Questions

 - What should I bring/pack for CORE June?

-For the June program, you only need a change of clothes and toiletries.
+For the June program, you only need a sleeping bag/linen, a change of clothes and toiletries.
 Click here for a quick packing checklist.

 - What is a(n) AC, RA, Preceptor and CORE Leader?